Shan-shan-666/PM566-project/README.md

 # PM566-project
 this is the project for pm566.
-For the midterm part
+For the midterm part I primarly answer my first question.
+It has been difficult to adjusting the overlaping label on x-aixs and the label for pie chart.
+Hopwfully those problem would be fixed by the final because for now I tried lots of ways yet still can not fix it.
+The report is incomplete and not good enough.
+I'll keep working on it and make it better by the final due.